 Then you travel to nearby Grandfather Mountain, at over 6,000 feet of elevation it’s awe inspiring.
 The adventurous in your group can walk the mile high swinging bridge.
 You can also visit wildlife habitats of black bears, river otters, cougars, bald eagles, golden eagles and white-tailed deer.
 A picnic lunch is included here.

 Also featured this afternoon is the view from Blowing Rock an immense cliff 4,000 feet above sea level overhanging Johns River Gorge 3,000 feet below.
 This evening you have dinner at the Hickory Ridge Living History Museum.
-Enjoy a real Pioneer Meal, music and a tour of the musuem.
+Enjoy a real Pioneer Meal, music and a tour of the museum.
+(B,L,D)

 While here you have a chance to hop on board Tweetsie’s Wild West Adventure, on a train pulled by one of our historic coal-fired steam locomotives.
 It’s a trip back in time complete with Cowboys, train robbers and marauding renegades stirring up trouble.

-Following lunch your group drive’s to Mt Airy.
+Following lunch on own, your group drives to Mt Airy, NC.
 Here you enjoy a visit to the Andy Griffith Museum and other sights from the 50’s TV Show.

-Following this afternoon of reminsicing on the Andy Griffith Show you group will either return to Boone for overnight, or we will position you in a more convenient city for tomorrow’s travel home.
+Following this afternoon of reminiscing on the Andy Griffith Show your group will either return to Boone for overnight, or we will position you in a more convenient city for tomorrow’s travel home.
+(B)